Do you think that children deserve the best possible care and products we can afford?

 A rising issue nowadays is the Flat Head Syndrome which is caused by inadequate support for the baby’s head.
 If you need a bed that can improve your child’s head shape, you might want to pick this one.

 Many parents are turning to products without chemicals, and for a good reason.
-Sealy Soybean Foam-Core is the one we would recommend when it comes to organic crib mattresses.
+Sealy Soybean Foam-Core is the one we would recommend when it comes to organic baby mattresses.
 One of the main traits of this mattress is that it is very firm and lightweight at the same time.

 The secret is that it is made out of soybean oils provided directly from the US farmers.
 Another important aspect is that it is waterproof and has a stain resistant cover which makes it very practical.
 On top of all that, it has a Greenguard certificate for ensuring that the baby’s environment is healthy and a safe space.